docksal/docksal/docs/content/core/volumes.md

 Windows Host =============> Docker Desktop ==============> Container
 ```

-To see how your project's Docker volumes are defined with when `DOCKSAL_VOLUMES=bind`, see
+To see how your project's Docker volumes are defined with `DOCKSAL_VOLUMES=bind`, see
 [stacks/volumes-bind.yml](https://github.com/docksal/docksal/blob/master/stacks/volumes-bind.yml).

 In most cases, you do not need to set the `DOCKSAL_VOLUES=bind` option.
 It is set for you automatically.
 The only